technologiestiftung/umweltatlas-masterportal-v3/docs/User/Portal-Config/config.json.md

 [inherits]: # (portalConfig.menu.sections.modules)

-compareMaps Tool: This tool allows users to compare two map layers side by side using a layer swiper.
+This tool allows users to compare two map layers side by side using a layer swiper.
 Users select layers from the active, visible layers, and the swiper divides the map to show each layer in separate sections.
 The tool supports WMS and WFS layers and ensures complete layer updates before allowing swiper movement for accurate comparison.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|